-- (A) Regular full-time employees, who are not represented by a labor union, shall be paid a Longevity Bonus, as follows: - (1) On the employee's three (3) year employment anniversary: \$2,000. - (2) On the employee's five (5) year employment anniversary: \$4,000. - (3) On the employee's ten (10) year employment anniversary: \$10,000. - (4) On the employee's eleven (11) year employment anniversary and each subsequent employment anniversary thereafter: \$2,000. - (B) Part-time employees who are eligible for benefits shall be paid a partial Longevity Bonus calculated as a percentage of the bonus paid to an employee in the full-time equivalent of their position.
-For example, a part-time employee working twenty hours per week is eligible for a \$1,000 Longevity Bonus on the employee's three (3) year employment anniversary; an employee working thirty hours per week would be eligible for \$1,500 upon their three (3) year employment anniversary. - (C) Current employees, who are employed by the City on the effective date of this ordinance and who are between the anniversary years set out in paragraph (A) above, shall receive the longevity bonus commensurate with the anniversary which they have most recently surpassed.
-For example, an employee who has reached their four (4) year anniversary will receive the three (3) year longevity bonus; and an employee who has surpassed their ten (10) year employment anniversary will receive the ten (10) year longevity bonus and then \$2,000 each subsequent employment anniversary thereafter. - (D) The employment anniversary date shall be determined by the employee's current employment period with the City.
-Former periods of employment with the City may not be added to determine the number of years of service.
+- (A) Regular full-time Executive Employees shall be paid a Longevity Bonus of \$1,000 per consecutive year of service, starting at year 3, then year 5 and then every 5 years thereafter.
+For example: - (1) On the Executive's three (3) year employment anniversary: \$3,000. - (2) On the Executive's five (5) year employment anniversary: \$5,000. - (3) On the Executive's ten (10) year employment anniversary: \$10,000. - (4) On the Executive's fifteen (15) year employment anniversary: \$15,000. - (5) On the Executive's twenty (20) year employment anniversary: \$20,000. - (B) Regular full-time, non-Executive employees, who are not represented by a labor union, shall be paid a Longevity Bonus, as follows: - (1) On the employee's three (3) year employment anniversary: \$2,000. - (2) On the employee's five (5) year employment anniversary: \$5,000. - (3) On the employee's ten (10) year employment anniversary: \$10,000. - (4) On the employee's fifteen (15) year employment anniversary and each subsequent 5-year employment anniversary thereafter: \$10,000. - (C) Part-time employees who are eligible for benefits shall be paid a partial Longevity Bonus calculated as a percentage of the bonus paid to an employee in the full-time equivalent of their position.
+For example, a part-time employee working twenty hours per week is eligible for a \$1,000 Longevity Bonus on the employee's three (3) year employment anniversary; an employee working thirty hours per week would be eligible for \$1,500 upon their three (3) year employment anniversary.

-(E) The Longevity Bonus is contingent upon satisfactory job performance and may be denied or delayed at the City Manager's discretion based on disciplinary actions or other considerations at the time of the proposed bonus.
+- (D) Current employees, who are employed by the City on the effective date of this ordinance and who are between the anniversary years set out in paragraphs (A) and (B) above, shall receive the longevity bonus commensurate with the anniversary which they have most recently surpassed.
+For example, an employee who has reached their four (4) year anniversary will receive the three (3) year longevity bonus; and an employee who has surpassed their ten (10) year employment anniversary will receive the ten (10) year longevity bonus. - (E) The employment anniversary date shall be determined by the employee's current employment period with the City.
+Former periods of employment with the City may not be added to determine the number of years of service. - (F) The Longevity Bonus is contingent upon satisfactory job performance and may be denied or delayed at the City Manager's discretion based on disciplinary actions or other considerations at the time of the proposed bonus.